-The symbolization of programming choices must be accurately interpreted and acted upon.
+Moreover, the symbolization of programming choices must be accurately interpreted and acted upon.
 Physics and chemistry know nothing of symbolization, instructions, coding, decoding, compression/decompression, usefulness, functions, goals or being alive.
-A physical body is alive only because of its formal organization, programmed controls, regulation and management.
+A physical body is alive only due to its formal organization, programmed controls, regulation and management.
 All of these require symbolization and symbol system instruction to achieve.17

-What exactly exerted selection “pressure” on initial genetic symbols (nucleosides) in a prebiotic environment?
+More so, what exactly exerted selection “pressure” on initial genetic symbols (nucleosides) in a prebiotic environment?
 Evolution cannot program.
-Mutations (typographical errors) cannot program.
+Mutations (i.e. typographical errors) cannot program.
 Mutations can only modify existing programs.
 The modifications of existing programs brought about by mutations are nothing more than typographical errors.
 Since when was any PhD thesis improved by typographical errors?
 Naturalistic biologists freely admit that only one mutation out of a million is beneficial.
 It is a real stretch to consider even that one in a million mutations to be “beneficial.”
-A prime example is the sickle cell anemia mutation that leaves red cells so crenated, screwed-up and poorly functional that not even the malaria parasite wants anything to do with them!
+A prime example of a "beneficial mutation" provided by macroevolutionists is the sickle cell anemia mutation that leaves red cells so crenated, screwed-up and poorly functional that not even the malaria parasite, humanly speaking, seems to want anything to do with them!
 This “malaria resistance” is what is called “beneficial” by macro evolutionary imagination.
 Ask any sickle cell anemia patient how “beneficial” their sickle cell anemia mutation is!